oracle-livelabs/oci-core/oci-ignite-workshop/create-bv/bv/block-volume.md

 The Oracle Cloud Infrastructure Block Volume service lets you dynamically provision and manage block storage volumes.
 You can create, attach, connect and move volumes as needed to meet your storage and application requirements.
 Once attached and connected to an instance, you can use a volume like a regular hard drive.
 Volumes can also be disconnected and attached to another instance without the loss of data.

+Estimated Time: 40 minutes

+This video provides an overview of creating and attaching Oracle Cloud Infrastructure Block Volumes:

+[](youtube:jxzw8NZGUJw)

 ### Objectives
 In this lab, you will:
 - Create a Block Volume
 - Attach the Block Volume to your instance
 - Mount the Block Volume

-This video provides an overview of creating and attaching Oracle Cloud Infrastructure Block Volumes:

-[](youtube:jxzw8NZGUJw)

-Estimated Time: 40 minutes

 ### Prerequisites

-* Please view this workshop’s LiveLabs registration page to see which environments are supported during this event.
-If you prefer to use your tenancy (**recommended**) please have your **username** and **password** ready to log in for the event.
+Your **<font color="red">Oracle Cloud Account</font>** - During this workshop we will create a basic environment for you to use on your tenancy.

 ## Task 1: Create a Block Volume